Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Introduction

 \section{Introduction}

 Understanding how charge, spin and pairing correlations compete and reorganize remains a central challenge in strongly correlated systems.
-The quarter-filled Hubbard and extended Hubbard models offer a minimal framework to examine this interplay~\cite{Hitoshi2006,Rachel2024,Clay2019,Clay2025}.
-Within these models, the on-site repulsion $U$ drives electron localization and moment formation, while the nearest-neighbor (NN) repulsion $V$ favors charge ordering and spatial modulation of the density ~\cite{Merino2001,Yakushi2012}.
-Despite extensive studies using density matrix renormalization group (DMRG), quantum Monte Carlo (QMC) and cluster extensions of dynamical mean field theory (DMFT) ~\cite{Leelin2003,Calandra2002,Girlando2014,Clay2019}, a key question remains: \emph{how do these correlations collectively reorganize across parameter space, and can this structure be identified directly from the data without predefined order parameters?}
+The quarter-filled Hubbard and extended Hubbard models offer a minimal framework to examine this interplay \cite{Hitoshi2006,Rachel2024,Clay2019,Clay2025}.
+Within these models, the on-site repulsion $U$ favors electron localization and moment formation \cite{Imada1998, Maria2024, Abhirup2026}, while the nearest-neighbor (NN) repulsion $V$ promotes charge ordering and spatial modulation of the density \cite{Merino2001,Yakushi2012}.
+Consistent with these trends, in the weak-coupling regime $U$ gives rise to short-range spin correlations whereas $V$ induces charge-density modulations \cite{Arovas2022, VanDongen1994, Tam2006}.
+In the strong-coupling limit, $U$ leads to Mott-like localization while $V$ stabilizes charge-ordered states \cite{Georges1996, Amaricci2010, Davoudi2006}.
+The precise phase boundaries and the sharpness of the associated crossovers depend on the theoretical framework employed, including mean-field theory (MFT), quantum Monte Carlo (QMC), exact diagonalization (ED), density matrix renormalization group (DMRG) and dynamical mean field theory (DMFT) \cite{Onari2004, Petra2019, Vojta2001, Kennedy2025, White1989, Aleksey2026, Kundu2024, Leelin2003,Calandra2002,Girlando2014, Fahad2026, Fahad2025, Weichen2023}.
+Despite extensive studies using DMRG \cite{Clay2025, Vojta2001}, QMC \cite{Kennedy2025, White1989} and cluster extensions of DMFT \cite{Aleksey2026, Kundu2024, Leelin2003,Calandra2002,Girlando2014,Clay2019}, a key question remains: \emph{how do these correlations collectively reorganize across parameter space, and can this structure be identified directly from the data without predefined order parameters?}

-Exact diagonalization (ED), though limited to small clusters~\cite{Fahad2025}, provides full access to many-body correlation matrices and excitation spectra.
+ED, though limited to small clusters \cite{Fahad2026, Fahad2025, Weichen2023}, provides full access to many-body correlation matrices and excitation spectra.
 This makes it a powerful testbed for exploring how competing channels---charge, spin and pairing---coexist and evolve.
-Traditional observables such as structure factors or susceptibilities project this information onto individual fluctuation modes, concealing the broader hierarchy of correlations encoded in the full dataset.
-To expose this internal organization, a complementary and unbiased analysis framework is needed.
+Traditional observables such as structure factors or susceptibilities project the correlation data onto individual wavevector components, highlighting contributions at specific wavevectors such as $(\pi,\pi)$, which are associated with staggered charge or spin modulations. \cite{Fahad2026, Fahad2025, Farid2025, Mona2026}.
+In doing so, they conceal the broader hierarchy of correlations encoded in the full dataset---that is, the relative dominance and mutual interplay of various orders like charge, spin and pairing fluctuation channels as they coexist and compete within the system.
+To unravel this internal organization, a complementary and unbiased analysis framework is needed.